BekMart/21-practice/README.md

     - When the player [wins](https://www.youtube.com/watch?v=jRCJe4cXSd4).
     - When the player [loses or goes bust](https://www.youtube.com/watch?v=1ar7fqJXD50).
     - If the game ends as a [draw](https://www.youtube.com/watch?v=qYXKzyrtZK8).
+- [Font Awesome](https://fontawesome.com/icons/ban?f=classic&s=solid) was here I sources the ban icon from for the 404 error page.

 [Back to Contents](#contents)
 <hr>